rusq/slackdump/README.rst

 :Q: **How to read the export file?**

-:A: For Slack Workspace Export, use `slack export viewer`_.
-For the generic
+:A: For Slack Workspace Export, use SlackLogViewer_ which is extremely fast
-    dump files, see `examples`_ directory for some python and shell examples.
+    with an advanced search function, or `slack export viewer`_ which is a Python application and runs in a browser.
+For the generic dump files, see `examples`_ directory for some python and shell examples.

 Thank you
 =========